jonnybitcoin/scorum/doc/architecture.md

 # Operations
-In the `steem_evaluator.hpp` defined list of evaluators.
+In the `scorum_evaluator.hpp` defined list of evaluators.
 Evaluators have an interface:

     void apply(const OperationType& op) = 0;
     int get_type() const = 0;

 All evaluators should implement `void do_apply(operation)` method.
 Evaluators should be applied to operations.
-Operations defined in `steem_operations.hpp`
+Operations defined in `scorum_operations.hpp`

 Operations inherited from: